jmushava/Blockchain_Wallet_Homework/README.md

 # Blockchain Wallet Homework

-## A Cryptocurrency Wallet that enables customers to send cryptocurrency payments to fintech professionals they hire.
+## A Cryptocurrency Wallet that enables customers to send cryptocurrency payments to FinTech professionals they hire.

 ## Screenshots